Classification of LCD and self-dual codes over a finite non-unital local ring: LCD codes over the ring

-The next result enumerates monomial inequivalent $E_p$-LCD codes with a fixed code length and minimum distance in terms of the number of monomial inequivalent LCD codes over the finite field $\mathbb{F}_p$. \begin{theorem} The number of monomial inequivalent LCD codes of length $n$ over $E_p$ with minimum distance $d$ is equal to the number of monomial inequivalent LCD codes of length $n$ over $\mathbb{F}_p$ with minimum distance $d$. \end{theorem} \begin{proof} By Theorem \ref{thm4}, we know that the generator matrix of an $E_p$-LCD code $C$ is of the form $rG$ where $G$ generates an $\mathbb{F}_p$-LCD code $D$.
+The next result enumerates monomial inequivalent $E_p$-LCD codes with a fixed code length and minimum distance. \begin{theorem} The number of monomial inequivalent LCD codes of length $n$ over $E_p$ with minimum distance $d$ is equal to the number of monomial inequivalent LCD codes of length $n$ over $\mathbb{F}_p$ with minimum distance $d$. \end{theorem} \begin{proof} By Theorem \ref{thm4}, we know that the generator matrix of an $E_p$-LCD code $C$ is of the form $rG$ where $G$ generates an $\mathbb{F}_p$-LCD code $D$.
 In addition, by Theorem \ref{thm 5E}, the minimum distances of the $E_p$-LCD code $C$ and $Res(C)$ are always equal.
 Moreover, $Res(C)=D$ is an LCD code over $\mathbb{F}_p$.
 Then the proof holds immediately from Theorem \ref{thm7a}. \end{proof}

 Our next purpose is to enumerate monomial inequivalent LCD codes over $E_2$ and $E_3$ for a fixed length and minimum distance.
 We use Propositions $4$, $5$ and Tables $4$, $6$ from \cite{Araya19} along with Theorem \ref{thm11} to calculate the numbers of monomial inequivalent LCD codes of length $n$ over $E_2$ and $E_3$ with a minimum distance $d$ and list them in Tables \ref{Tab3} and \ref{Tab4}, respectively.
 We denote by $N_d$ the number of monomial inequivalent LCD codes of length $n$ and minimum distance $d$.
 These numbers are given over $E_2$ up to length $13$ and over $E_3$ up to length $10.$